Bright-Daniel/Udacity-project-2/README.md

-# Udacity-project-2:Wrangle and Analyze Data
+# Udacity-project-2:Wrangle and Analyze Data.
-The main aim of this project is to wrangle data to produce high-quality and tidy data which will eventually be analyzed to produce at least 3 insights and 1 visualization.
-The data will be gathered from 3 different sources in different formats: csv, tsv, and txt.
+Aim: To wrangle data to produce high-quality and tidy data which will be analyzed to produce at least 3 insights and 1 visualization.
+The data was gathered from 3 different sources in different formats: csv, tsv, and txt.

 # Installation
-import pandas as pd
+import pandas as pd,
-import numpy as np
+import numpy as np,
-import requests
+import requests,
-import tweepy
+import tweepy,
-from tweepy import OAuthHandler import json import matplotlib.pyplot as plt
+from tweepy import OAuthHandler, import json, import matplotlib.pyplot as plt,
-%matplotlib inline
+%matplotlib inline,
-import seaborn as sns
+import seaborn as sns,
 sns.set_style("darkgrid")
 # Gathering Data
 The data used in this analysis include: